gegii/decision-tree/README.md

 ## Usage

 In the `src/main.ts` file, you can specify the current date by modifying the `decisionTreeJson` based on the commented condition.
-If you change the condition to match today's date, the application will send an SMS.
-Conversely, if you specify any other date, it will send emails.
+The decision tree operates based on the condition property set to either true or false.
+If you change the condition to match today’s date and set it to true, the application will send an SMS.
+Conversely, if you specify any other date and set the condition to false, it will send emails.
 This behavior is determined by the entire structure of the `decisionTreeJson`.

 and run: